Ada-C19/front-end-inspiration-board/README.md

 ### To-Do List
-- delete function in app.js
-- import BoardList, NewBoardForm, axious into app.js
-- all axious requests in app.js
+- add like button
-- delete DeleteCard component
+- add a delete button to cards
+- add a way to add a card
-- Board Component: handleUpdateBoard() update title and owner of board,  handleDeleteBoard() delete an entire board
+- display board title and owner
-- Card Component:
-- NewCardForm: import this form into App.js